 We strive to ensure that our children's progress across the EYFS curriculum is good from their varied starting points.
 We also strive for children to reach the Early Learning Goals at the end of Reception and to be at least in line with National Expectations.
-Evidence in children's learning journeys support all areas of the EYFS curriculum.

 The impact of our curriculum is measured by assessment procedures which allow us to measure outcomes against all schools nationally.
 We measure the percentage of pupils achieving age related expectations each half term through the academic year, put supportive interventions in place if and when needed.
 Class teachers use observations to make formative assessments which inform future planning and ensure that all children build on their current knowledge and skills at a good pace.
 Summative assessment compares children attainment to age related expectations using month bands in Development Matters.
-This is tracked using SIMS to ensure rates of progress are at least good for all children, including vulnerable groups such as those with SEND, disadvantaged or summer born children.
+This is tracked to ensure rates of progress are at least good for all children, including vulnerable groups such as those with SEND, disadvantaged or summer born children.
+Pupil progress meetings hold our teachers to account for then progress of all pupils in their class.
 Our assessment judgements are moderated both in school and externally with local schools.
 We also partake in local authority moderation which has validated our school judgements.